luke-hill/ruby-training/proxy/REPORT_TEMPLATE.md

-# Report Grade - Dice Games
+# Report Grade - Proxy

 Report for {person_name}, for the Proxy project